View Larry Bell's Obituary on PostRegister.com and share memories

 |

-After Betty passed away, in 2005, he married his friend and classmate Joan Woolley Brunson December, 2006.
-They made their home in Rexburg and Rigby and made many new fun and family memories watching fireworks at their home near Rigby Lake, visiting family in Oregon, Washington, Montana, and Utah.
+After Betty passed away in 2005, he married his friend and classmate Joan Woolley Brunson in December 2006.
+They made their home in Rexburg and Rigby and made many new fun and family memories watching fireworks at their home near Rigby Lake, visiting family in Oregon, Washington, Montana and Utah.
 Whatever they did, they did together.